rajeevkrao/Linux-Setups/readme.md

 PulseAudio Bluetooth
 -----
-Pair Phone through bluetooth and listen its audio in linux
+<h2>Pair Phone through bluetooth and listen its audio in linux</h2>

 I don't know how many of you knew this, but I certainly didn't and it can come in quite handy during quarantine.
 It all seems to be automatic on Arch, so I imagine it is on most distros.